soda480/mpgitleaks/README.md

 **Notes**:
 * the script uses https to clone the repos
-  * you must set the `GH_TOKEN_PSW` to a 'personal access token' that has access to the repos being scanned
+  * you must set the `USERNAME` and `PASSWORD` environment variables - this credential needs to have access to the repos being scanned
   * if using `--file` then https clone urls must be supplied in the file
 * the maximum number of background processes (workers) that will be started is `35`
   * if the number of repos to process is less than the maximum number of workers